spacelama/ansible-initial-server-setup/README.md

 `$ ansible-playbook openwrt_maintenance.yml --diff --extra-vars "run_uci_config=yes"`

+We can also issue firmware patches, and then run the configuration update step again (which assumes run_uci_config=yes):

+`$ ansible-playbook openwrt_upgrade.yml --diff`

+Firmware files are assumed to be kept under roles/openwrt/files/firmware/, which in my case contains symlinks back to where I keep the firmware images.
+Update `firmware_image` in hosts.yml and run this playbook whenever you want to issue an upgrade.
+It will run across all devices in your inventory unless you --limit them, so long as they have firmware_image set.
+If unset for a particular device, that device never gets patched by this playbook.

+Keep in mind this playbook is much more likely to fail than the openwrt_maintenance one, because who knows what assumptions we make or your configuration makes that will break in each update (be careful of migrations to DSA switches, as always), so keep firm backups (or be prepared to run the playbook multiple times until you get it right).
+But in this play, devices are serialised so you never have more than one device out at a time, and failure halts the play so shouldn't extend beyond more than one device if not --limited.

 There's also a playbook just to run single shell commands from the commandline:

 `$ ansible-playbook openwrt_shell.yml -e "cmd='id'"`